-At an election held within the District on May 6, 2023, voters of the Single Family Defined Area District authorized the District's issuance of: a total of \$246,277,730 principal amount of unlimited tax bonds for the purpose of acquiring or constructing the Single Family Defined Area Road System; \$194,327,781 principal amount of unlimited tax bonds for the purpose of acquiring or constructing the Single Family Defined Area Utility System; \$307,847,162 principal amount of unlimited tax bonds for the purpose of refunding bonds issued by the District for the Single Family Defined Area Road System; and \$242,909,762 principal amount of unlimited tax bonds for the purpose of refunding bonds issued by the District for the Single Family Defined Area Utility System
+At an election held within the District on May 6, 2023, voters of the Single Family Defined Area District authorized the District's issuance of: a total of \$246,277,730 principal amount of unlimited tax bonds for the purpose of acquiring or constructing the Single Family Defined Area Road System; \$194,327,781 principal amount of unlimited tax bonds for the purpose of acquiring or constructing the Single Family Defined Area Road System; \$194,327,781 principal amount of unlimited tax bonds for the purpose of acquiring or constructing the Single Family Defined Area Utility System; \$307,847,162 principal amount of unlimited tax bonds for the purpose of refunding bonds issued by the District for the Single Family Defined Area Road System; and \$242,909,762 principal amount of unlimited tax bonds for the purpose of refunding bonds issued by the District for the Single Family Defined Area Utility System

 The Bonds represent the first series of bonds issued by the District for the purpose of acquiring or constructing the Single Family Defined Area Road System.
-After issuance of the Bonds, the following principal amounts of unlimited tax bonds will remain authorized but unissued: a total of \$243,172,730 for the purpose of acquiring or constructing the Single Family Defined Area Road System; \$194,327,781 for the purpose of acquiring or constructing the Single Family Defined Area Utility System; \$307,847,162 for the purpose of refunding bonds issued by the District for the Single Family Defined Area Road System; and \$242,909,762 for the purpose of refunding bonds issued by the District for the Single Family Defined Area Utility System; The District may also issue any additional bonds as may hereafter be approved by both the Board of Directors and voters of the District as well as certain additional bonds, revenue bonds, special project bonds, and other obligations as described in the Bond Order.
+After issuance of the Bonds, the following principal amounts of unlimited tax bonds will remain authorized but unissued: a total of \$243,222,730.00 for the purpose of acquiring or constructing the Single Family Defined Area Road System; \$194,327,781 for the purpose of acquiring or constructing the Single Family Defined Area Road System; \$194,327,781 for the purpose of acquiring or constructing the Single Family Defined Area Road System; and \$242,909,762 for the purpose of refunding bonds issued by the District for the Single Family Defined Area Utility System; The District may also issue any additional bonds as may hereafter be approved by both the Board of Directors and voters of the District as well as certain additional bonds, revenue bonds, special project bonds, and other obligations as described in the Bond Order.
 See "THE BONDS-Issuance of Additional Debt."

-Following the issuance of the Bonds, the District will owe the Master Developer approximately \$10,044,670.65 for expenditures to construct the Single Family Defined Area Road System.
+Following the issuance of the Bonds, the District will owe the Master Developer approximately \$255,729.39 for expenditures to construct the Single Family Defined Area Road System.
 If additional bonds are issued in the future and property values have not increased proportionately, such issuance may increase gross debt-to-property-valuation ratios and thereby adversely affect the investment quality or security of the Bonds.